godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 been equipped.

-Because we know our pistol's ``equip`` animation automatically transitions to the pistol's idle animation, if we are in the pistol's idle animation the pistol most have finished playing the equip animation.
+Because we know our pistol's ``equip`` animation automatically transitions to the pistol's idle animation, if we are in the pistol's idle animation the pistol have mostly finished playing the equip animation.

 .. note:: We know these animations will transition because we wrote to the code to make them transition in ``Animation_Manager.gd``